Jays-T/photography_philosophy_v1/README.md

 2. "As a **Random User** I want to understand as fast as possible what this site can offer me"
 3. "As a **Fan of the Site Owner** I want to browse his collection of photos and possibly purchase a print or two"
 4. "As a user I want to have:
-..* Non-login checkout
+* Non-login checkout
-..* To see my items in my basket
+* To see my items in my basket
-..* To be able to search the site
+* To be able to search the site
-..* I want to have a smooth buying experience
+* I want to have a smooth buying experience
-..* I want to be notified about my actions while on the site ..* I want to clearly see how much I'm spending
+* I want to be notified about my actions while on the site
+* I want to clearly see how much I'm spending
-..* I want to be informed of any possible shippping costs ..* I would like to be able to register an account
+* I want to be informed of any possible shippping costs
+* I would like to be able to register an account
-..* I want to be able to save my shipping address for future use
+* I want to be able to save my shipping address for future use

 # My Strategy

-* For this project I focussed primarily on the backend.
+For this project I focussed primarily on the backend.
 This involved a lot of learning as the project developed.
-* I did some initial wireframes for the landing page and how I wanted to setup the products display.
+I did some initial wireframes for the landing page and how I wanted to setup the products display.
-* I planned on using a simple card scheme that I had seen used on other sites as well as the Boutique Ado project from Code Institute
+I planned on using a simple card scheme that I had seen used on other sites as well as the Boutique Ado project from Code Institute
-* I relied heavily on the Boutique Ado project while developing this project.
-I found that many times the reason that my code wasn't working
-* was due to a small typo, or forgetting to add a path to the urls.py etc.
+I relied heavily on the Boutique Ado project while developing this project.
+I found that many times the reason that my code wasn't working was due to a small typo, or forgetting to add a path to the urls.py etc.

-* While the backend was my priority I did not want to skimp on the front end either, though in the end perhaps the admin_hub didn't quite realise
-* the full scope of what I had hoped to present with this project.
+While the backend was my priority I did not want to skimp on the front end either, though in the end perhaps the admin_hub didn't quite realise the full scope of what I had hoped to present with this project.

-## Seperate Branches
+## Separate Branches

-* Midway through the project I received feedback on my previous milestone with this excellent suggestion: "The next step of progress should be using separate branches for each feature implemented."
+Midway through the project I received feedback on my previous milestone with this excellent suggestion: "The next step of progress should be using separate branches for each feature implemented."
-* I realised that I had already implemented quite a few features, but I began using seperate branches for each feature straight away.
+I realised that I had already implemented quite a few features, but I began using seperate branches for each feature straight away.
-* Using seperate branches saved me when about 70% through the project I was testing adding/deleting products in the Admin.
+Using separate branches saved me when about 70% through the project I was testing adding/deleting products in the Admin.
 I deleted one product and my database corrupted
-* Some of the work I had done on the seperate branch was gone after this happened.
+Some of the work I had done on the separate branch was gone after this happened.
-* I was able to recover the project because I was working on a seperate branch and while unfortunately I had to delete the database and re-add all the products
-* Most of the project was still there and safe in the Master branch.
+I was able to recover the project because I was working on a separate branch and while unfortunately I had to delete the database and re-add all the products most of the project was still there and safe in the Master branch.

 # User Interface